efueger/chirashi/README.md

 ### Advanced usage

 The purpose of this library is to be as lightweight as possible.
 The common build once minified and gziped is less than 5kB.
-The whole library being modular, you can still reduce the weight of your build importing only needed dependencies thanks to babel-chirashi-plugin.
+The whole library being modular, you can still reduce the weight of your build importing only needed dependencies thanks to `babel-chirashi-plugin`.